dimazest/flock/readme.md

 ```

-Reading of the collection inserting 122K tweets into sqlalchemy session took 2 minutes and 21 seconds.
+Reading the collection of 122K tweets and inserting it into an sqlalchemy session took 2 minutes and 21 seconds.
 Session commit took 3 mitutes and 37 seconds.
 Note that the database is stored on a network share.

 81456 of tweets are in English, 3601 are in Italian and 2641 are in German, according to Twitter.